The Wik-E-Cargo Bike

 Before you glue the plywood parts together they will have to be cleaned up, and the joints checked (they should fit together easily but not be too loose).
 Then you can then glue the frames together using good quality slow cure adhesive, and some G clamps.
 After that, give the frames a good sanding all over and then several coats of yacht varnish.

-You are now ready to assemble your bike.
+You should now be ready to assemble the rest of your bike.

 The plywood parts are cut on a large flatbed CNC router, using a 4mm diameter cutter.
 Although this size of cutter seems a little small for cutting 18mm thick plywood, it was chosen to keep the dog bones in the corners of the joints as neat as possible.
 The cutter seems to be up for the task and all the drawings have the dog bones incorporated.